shreevatsa/pdf-explorer/README.md

 - As of 2022-05-01 (after deleting some dupes): Works for 19382 out of 19493 files.
 So fails for 111 files.

 - As of 2022-05-01 11:52: Works for 19420 out of 19493 files.
 So fails for 73 files.

+- As of 2022-05-01 14:20 (e54b45e): Works for 19426 out of 19492 files.
+So "fails" for 66 files.
+Looked at each of them.
+They are all malformed in some way or the other.